Sagarnandeshwar/Variational_Inference_Of_Bayesian_Linear_Regression/README.md

 Set the initial values for the hyperparameters to the following values:
 ![e2](https://github.com/Sagarnandeshwar/Variational_Inference_Of_Bayesian_Linear_Regression/blob/main/image/e2.png)

-For numerical stability, after a full cycle of E-step, cap the resulting PIP γj of each SNP within [0.01, 0.99].
-That is, if γj < 0.01 set it to 0.01, and if γj > 0.99 set it to 0.99.
+For numerical stability, after a full cycle of E-step, cap the resulting PIP $γ_j$ of each SNP within [0.01, 0.99].
+That is, if $γ_j$ < 0.01 set it to 0.01, and if $γ_j$ > 0.99 set it to 0.99.

 ## Maximization step
-In Maximization step, we didn't update τϵ in the M-step and keep its value always as 1, and only implement the update for τβ and π.
+In Maximization step, we didn't update $τ_ϵ$ in the M-step and keep its value always as 1, and only implement the update for $τ_β$ and π.

 ## Evidence lower bound
 The evidence lower bound (ELBO) of the model is: